EU AI Act · Article 50 in force · marking deadline 2 December 2026

 Chatbots must say they're AI

-Any AI system that interacts with people must make that clear no later than the first interaction — a persistent label buried in your terms doesn't count.
+Any AI system that interacts with people must make that clear no later than the first interaction.
+A label buried in your terms doesn't count.

 ART.
 50(2)